justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

    - Drop the 'Age_left' and 'Age_right' columns and display the result.

 2. **Use the Join Method:**
    - Create new DataFrames df1_b and df3_b.
 In these, set 'Name' as the index.
-Do not use `inplace=True`.
    - Join the DataFrames with outer join logic and display the result.
+Do not use `inplace=True`.
+The join method allows you to specify suffixes, but the syntax is a little different form merge.
+If you don't specify suffixes, Pandas will pick them for you, so you can just let it default.
+Check the online documentation if you want to set them.

 ### **Task 4: Filtering Rows Based on Conditions**
 1. **Filter rows in `df1` where 'Age' is greater than 30:**